 What is a Mozilla Community Group?

 Mozilla Community Groups are groups of people who meet regularly and work collaboratively to advance Mozilla’s mission.
 Anyone who is working to advance Mozilla’s mission can start a Community Group.
 Groups can meet in-person or virtually and can be organized around a region, contribution area, identity, or interest.
 All groups must respect and adhere to the community participation guidelines and naming guidelines below.
-Only groups that have been vetted by a community manager will appear as “verified” groups.

 Can there be multiple groups from the same country, city or campus?

 Absolutely!
 Everyone has the freedom to create a group that reflects their diverse set of interests and identities while promoting inclusivity and Mozilla’s mission.
 We welcome multiple groups from the same countries, cities and campuses assuming they meet the requirements for validity.